(Accelerating COVID-19 Research & Development)

 Funders and partners

 ACCORD has been made possible by partnership working between the UKRI, the NIHR’s Biomedical Research Centres and Clinical Research Facilities, and expert centres in Northern Ireland, Scotland and Wales, clinical research company IQVIA and biopharmaceutical companies.
+In October 2020 we welcomed the Medical Evaluation Unit in Manchester to this partnership.

-The ACCORD trials platform runs in close alliance with a national collaboration of Phase 2 drug development platforms: CATALYST, DEFINE, and TACTIC
+The ACCORD trials platform runs in close alliance with a national collaboration of Phase 2 drug development platforms: CATALYST, DEFINE, and TACTIC.